Explained: What to expect from Economic Survey 2020?

 With the Indian economy in the doldrums, the Economic Survey ahead of the Union Budget is expected to offer key insights into the path ahead for the government to revive growth.

-The survey provides insights on government's plans, delineates policy challenges faced by the government and makes necessary suggestions.
+The survey provides insights on the government's plans, delineates policy challenges faced by the government and makes necessary suggestions.

 It is expected to shed light on the crucial gaps that the Budget will aim to fill in terms of unemployment, private investment, and a slump in consumption.